 Local new anchorwoman Jane (Lauren Tewes) is particularly upset that there’s a killer roaming the streets of her hometown.
 She even talks about how upset she is during a local newscast, which takes everyone at the station by surprise.
 I don’t know why they’re so shocked.
 Don’t they know that Jane has a younger sister named Tracy (Jennifer Jason Leigh) and that Tracy’s been blind, deaf, and mute ever since she was attacked by a maniac?

 One day, Jane is returning to the apartment that she shares with her sister.
-As she’s parking her car, she sees her neighbor, Stanley (John DiSanti), stuffing what appears to be a bloody shirt in a trash can.
+As she’s parking her car, she sees her neighbour, Stanley (John DiSanti), stuffing what appears to be a bloody shirt in a trash can.
 Oh my God, could he be the murderer!?

 Well, yes, he is.
 The film actually makes no attempt to hide the fact that Stanley is the murderer.
 Stanley is one of those movie murderers who is either hyper-competent or totally oblivious, depending on what the scene demands.
 For instance, despite being a rather heavyset, middle-aged man, he can still sneak up behind people without them ever hearing and chop off their head with one wave of a meat cleaver.
 On the other hand, when he kills a couple on the beach, his car ends up getting stuck in the sand.